djcopley/ShellOracle/README.md

 *The provided configuration options are not exhaustive, and your default configuration may vary slightly.
 Nevertheless, the fundamental concept remains the same.*

+## System Requirements

+For cloud providers like OpenAI, there are no specific system requirements.

+If self-hosting, system requirements vary based on the model used.
+Refer to the Ollama model registry for more information.

 ## Feedback